juergenhumt/FreeCADwing/README.md

   FreeCAD and find the object names of the ribs by highlighting them from tip to root.
 Enter a number from 1 to nRib in column 3 of your copied object file.
 Save the file.
-The copied objet file now looks like prnObjList9.lis
+The copied objet file now looks like objMonoWingMk2_mod.lis
-- edit prnObj9.FCMacro by giving the name and path of the object input file generated in the previous step, then set kB to -1 and run prnObj9.
-This will generate a page containing all ribs that had a number assigned to them in the copy of the object file.
+- now run FreeCadWingPrn.FCMacro, this will generate a page containing all ribs that had a number assigned to them in the copy of the object file.
+You can export this page to an svg file.
+If you want to use it as input to e.g. a laser cutter you have to set the line colour manually to rgb [0,0,255]